jmwu1997/shop/README.md

 Page template: Most are taken from bootstrap with modifications to it.

+Images: all image sources comes from placehold.it for easier implementation.

 ## file locations
 All backend files are in the backend folder.<br>
 Frontend source codes are in frontend/src/app directory

+## just where things are

+front/end/src/app/models contains all the object models used in the project <br>

+front/end/src/app/services contains all the services used in the project<br> In product.service.ts, it includes all the data that would output to the website.
+This is usually coming from another api but for sake of implementation I just created manually.<br>

+front/end/src/app/app-routing includes all the routing<br>

 ## functions: